CarelessInternet/NodeBot/privacy_policy.md

 They may join the official support server, or open an issue on GitHub.

-## How can users have the data removed?
+## How can users have their data removed?

 Again, they may join the official support server, or open an issue on GitHub clarifying why they want the data removed.
-As long as it's an acceptable reason, I will remove the data from the database.